 Social media helps us to find answers to problems that affect us, share our stories with people who are or who have been in the same situation as we are in, and to make new contacts.
-Of course, social media is filled with people who understand and share our struggles, who are willing to be part of our support system.
-This is both inspiring and empowering, and has a spiral effect of an individual’s improved mental health.
+Of course, it is filled with people who understand and share our struggles, who are willing to be part of our support system.
+This is both inspiring and empowering and has a spiral effect on an individual’s improved mental health.
 Here is the evidence:

 1. Fostering a sense of belonging

 Social media is one large and welcoming community that gives every user some strong sense of belonging.
-Social media groups, for example, are formed by individuals who share a common belief, profession, or life challenge.
+Groups, for example, are formed by individuals who share a common belief, profession, or life challenge.
 That makes each member feel like they are an important part of a community.

 How does this benefit your mental health?
 Well, according to a 1999 scientific study by the School of Nursing at the University of Michigan, a strong psychological sense of belonging can help you overcome depression and other mental health problems.

 Social media has grown to become the repository of most people’s fondest memories.
 As a matter of fact, it is the main motivation behind most photos nowadays.
 Answer this as truthfully as possible: Would you be taking as many pictures as you do now if you weren’t on social media?
 Most likely, no!

 The Instagram pictures you posted after a happy event, for example, will always be a constant reminder of your exciting past.
 If you are stressed or anxious prior to an interview, going through photos of your graduation on Facebook, for example, can help you relax and regain your lost self-belief.
 According to study findings published in nature.com on January 2019, positive memory reduces your chances of suffering depression and significantly boosts your mental health.